 Hi I’m Jeff Paschke.
 I’m an expat originally from the U.S. currently living in Medellín, Colombia, which is known as the “city of eternal spring”.
-I have lived here for over seven years.
+I have lived here for over eight years.

 I previously wrote for the Medellin Living travel blog for three years about my experiences living in Medellín.
 And I was the editor of that site for the first half of 2017.
 During this period of three years, I helped countless expats by writing popular articles, answering questions and meeting 100s of expats.
 So, thousands of people over the past few years have used my advice about Medellín.

 I recently decided it was time to start my own website, where I can control everything and offer more to readers.
 So, welcome to a new travel blog about Medellín that was launched on July 20, 2017 – MedellinGuru.com.